Message Delivery Responses

 Transient

-Generated due to temporary issues like a full inbox or lack of disk space.
-The system attempts redelivery every six hours for two days.
-If delivery fails after this period, the message is marked as a permanent failure (transient bounce).
+Temporary delivery issues, such as a full inbox or insufficient disk space.
+The system retries delivery every six hours for 24 hours.
+If delivery continues to fail, the message is marked as a permanent failure.

 Unknown

-Used when the exact cause of the failure cannot be determined.
-Messages in this category are still classified as Bounces.
+Used when the exact reason for failure cannot be determined.

 Bounces